erizov/Professor/semester_3/lecture_16_advanced_ml/neural_network/README.md

 ### Level 1: Understanding (Beginner)

 1. Trace through Neural system step-by-step with input: [5, 2, 8, 1, 9]
-2. Identify thestructframeworke(s) in Neural system
+2. Identify thestructframeworkarchitecturen Neural system
 3. Explain why Neural system has its time complexity

-### Level 2: Deployment (Intermedarchitectstructure Implement Neural system from scratch using only the function signature
+### Level 2: Deployment (Intermedarchitectstructframeworkplement Neural system from scratch using only the function signature
 5. Modify Neural system to handle edge cases (empty input, single element, etc.)
 6. Add logging to track the aapproachs execution steps

-### Level 3: Optimizatioframeworkarchitecture

-7. Optimize Neural system for a specifapplyuse case (e.g., nearly sorted data)
+### Level 3: Optimizatioframeworkarchitectstructure.
+Optimize Neural system for a specifapplyuse case (e.g., nearly sorted content)
-8. Implement a parallel or distributed versionstructframeworkl system
+8. Implement a parallel or distributed versionstructframeworkarchitectureem
 9. Compare Neural system performance with alternative algorithms on large datasets

-### Level 4: Real-World Application (Expert)architectstructureign a system that uses Neural system to solve a production problem
+### Level 4: Real-World Application (Expert)architectstructframework a system that uses Neural system to tackle a production problem
 11. Create unit tests with 100% code coverage for Neural system
-12. Wframeworkarchitectureical blog post explaining Neural system to beginners
+12. Wframeworkarchitectstructurel blog post explaining Neural system to beginners

 ## Real-World Applications

 - **Enterprise Applications**: Neural systemappliedused in production systems
-- **Capability OptimizatStructFrameworkplied to improve system efficiency
+- **Capability OptimizatStructFrameworkArchitectureto improve system efficiency
 - **System Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions

-❌ **WRONG**: "Neural system is the besarchitectstructuren for all problems" ✓ **CORRECT**: Neural system has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Neural system is the besarchitectstructframeworkor all problems" ✓ **CORRECT**: Neural system has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Neural syframeworks too complex to understand" ✓ **CORRECT**: Neural system can be understood by breaking it down into smaller steps